Reading Level: 2 – 6 years

 Publication Date: February 28, 2019

 Just looking at this picture book’s cover makes My Book Eyes feel relaxed and like a huge burden has been lifted.
 The audience learns from A to Z, activities that can be done in order to reach a better state of mind.
 The text is just enough description for children to understand without being overwhelmed.
 Illustrations are adorable and easily discernible.
+Multicultural people are shown throughout the book.
 From counting to imagine to yoga and all tasks not mentioned, this book is a treasure for any library.

 Grade Level: Preschool – 2